 When thinking globally, however, about the prospect of ending war, we find that extreme difficulties are experienced daily in our current attempts to do so.
 The United Nations, like its predecessor the League of Nations, fails to succeed.
 Not entirely for lack of desire, but primarily because of inability to agree on mechanisms sufficiently robust to enforce the peace.
 (Müller 2016, Weiss 2016) These failures certainly provide a basis for anyone’s legitimate skepticism.

 But there are also significant victories to celebrate.
 Historian and peace activist Kent Shifferd describes impressive progress the global community has nevertheless made, despite the admittedly daunting barriers, toward a global peace; we would not be starting a movement for a war-free future from ground zero.
-(Shifferd 2011, 2012) An Appendix lists twenty-six of them and provides brief descriptions of several.
+(Shifferd 2011, 2012)

 The second radical, necessary social change, a principle subject of this book, would be to embrace what is often called “parity governing,” or koinoniarchy, from the Greek word koinonia, meaning to share.
 This refers to the condition wherein men and women share, as partners, in making decisions about how to run our lives: in communities, nations, and international relationships.
 Note that the United Nations does not operate by parity governing; it’s a patriarchy, meaning that ambassadors and members of the Security Council are overwhelmingly men (all-male governing).
 (UN News Center 2016).
 This, de facto, means that decisions made there and the means of making those decisions reflect male proclivities and preferences.
 The material that will be explored in the section to follow on Sex can inform speculation about how the working of the UN might change if the sex ratio of its decision-makers was more gender balanced.
 But before we look at how sex and human biology relates to the need for parity governing when it comes to ending war, we must first take up the issue of war itself.